The usage of

 of filter commands to execute.
 The commands in the file

 ifmtparameter in this case.
-Depending on the required operations and processing mode, this may cause the read to fail (sometimes it is necessary to read the input table more than once).
+Depending on the required operations and processing mode, this may cause the read to fail (sometimes it is necessary to read the table more than once).
 It is not normally necessary to set this flag; in most cases the data will be streamed automatically if that is the best thing to do.
 However it can sometimes result in less resource usage when processing large files in certain formats (such as VOTable).
+This parameter is ignored for scheme-specified tables.

 binsizesparameter must be supplied.